Ad-Free Twitch: How to Block Annoying Ads

 Why does Twitch have so many ads?

+Why twitch ads out of control?
 Because capitalism.
 Okay, that was the low-hanging fruit, I’m sorry.
 But seriously, ads create revenue, and Twitch uses revenue, among other things, to support its creators.
 Yes, it’s true that recently there have been too many ads on Twitch.
 Maybe it’s because the number of streamers has increased rapidly.
 Maybe it’s because of Twitch’s greed (we all know its owner is not the most generous company in the world).
 The exact reason is yet to be discovered, if ever at all.

 Why are Twitch ads so loud?